superoo7/stephard/README.md

 There is a special moderator channel for administration purpose

 - Put the bot into maintenance mode
-- Ban some of the users
+- Ban or Change roles of some of the users
-- Manually upvote a certain post in pending
+- Manually upvote a certain post in pending channel
 - Check status of a certain person

 # Technology